10 Principles of Fair Trade

 Principle 1: Creating Opportunities for Economically Disadvantaged Producers

-This principle is the core of Fair Congo’s business model and the reason this impact investment was made.
-Fair Congo works directly with cooperatives and women and youth groups, empowering them with training, tools and a greater remittance for the products they produce.
+This principle is the core of Fair Congo’s (‘Origins’) business model and the reason this impact investment was made.
+Fair Congo (‘Origins’) works directly with cooperatives and women and youth groups, empowering them with training, tools and a greater remittance for the products they produce.
 We also work diligently to scale all of our initiatives to both increase the number of people impacted as well as be able to increase the overall payment for materials produced.
-Fair Congo is also developing plans to increase formalization, provide opportunities for micro-finance and create value addition locally rather than just exporting raw material.
+Fair Congo (‘Origins’) is also developing plans to increase formalization, provide opportunities for micro-finance and create value addition locally rather than just exporting raw material.

 Principle 2: Transparency and Accountability

-Fair Congo began as a concept developed by its stakeholders, beginning from the due diligence and traceability standards they developed.
+Fair Congo (‘Origins’) began as a concept developed by its stakeholders, beginning from the due diligence and traceability standards they developed.
 This approach means it wasn’t an existing operation which had to adapt to compliance but rather compliance that became a sustainable business model.
 These standards include full transparency throughout the supply chain and regular 3rd party audits which independently verify its integrity.

 Principle 3: Fair Trading Practices

-Fair Congo was founded by building its business model revolves around and is dependent on the principles to which it was names, Fair.
+Fair Congo (‘Origins’) was founded by building its business model revolves around and is dependent on the principles to which it was names, Fair.
 From transparent and immediate electronic payment methods to investing into the communities which produce.
 This can mean low interest micro-finance as a prepayment or capacity building investment which takes a longer-term approach for return.
-Fair Congo is an impact investment with it shareholders and stakeholders building a foundation for long-term regional development, to provide a strong base for peace and prosperity.
+Fair Congo (‘Origins’) is an impact investment with its shareholders and stakeholders building a foundation for long-term regional development, to provide a strong base for peace and prosperity.
 This can only be done with direct community involvement and engagement with multiple levels of civil society.

 Principle 4: Payment of a Fair Price

 Our pricing formula is displayed throughout our offices, point of sales and disclosed to every cooperative at the beginning of every contract negotiation.
 The current market price, LBMA for example in the case of gold, is also displayed at each of the point of sales.
+On average, Fair Congo (‘Origins’) has a payout rate of 95%, in line with other fair-trade models such as Fairtrade and Fairmined Gold.

 Principle 5: Ensuring no Child Labor and Forced Labor